Customer stories

 Game On: Maximizing multi-channel retail potential in Tokyo

-By consolidating in-store and online payments, technology-driven retailer On is leveraging cross-channel data insights to take customer experience to the next level in Japan.
+By consolidating their in-store and online payments in Japan, Swiss sportswear retailer On is optimizing local payment moments, fighting fraud, and leveraging cross-channel data insights to take shopper experience to the next level.

 December 8, 2023